grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Johnny:** Yes, and in this particular case, there *is* something wrong - the class `TicketOffice` violates the command-query separation principle.
 This is also why the Statement looks so messy.
 For this class, however, we don't have a big choice since our framework requires this kind of method signature.
 That's also why we are working so hard in this class to introduce the collecting parameter and protect the rest of the design from the violation.

-**Benjamin:** Ok, I hope the future Statements will be easier to write than this one.
+**Benjamin:** I hope the future Statements will be easier to write than this one.

 **Johnny:** Me too.